The Floral Marquee at the RHS Flower Show Tatton Park 2018 was awash with vivid colour. And the Huawei P20 Pro was ideal for capturing it in photos.

 And it was a really spectacular Floral Marquee, with lots of varieties on display that I hadn’t seen before.

-And there were even some flowers that were hard to see… Read on to find out more!
+There were even some flowers that were hard to see… Read on to find out more!

 A Dazzling Dahlia